xanderlent/intel-npu-highlevel-rpms/README.md

 # High-Level Software that uses the Intel AI Boost NPU

 The goal of this repository is to provide Fedora packages for software that runs on the Intel NPU at a higher level than the driver.
+I'm also using this repo to play around with packaging the various huggingface AI libraries.

 You can find binary packages built from this repository in [my xanderlent/intel-npu-highlevel Copr](https://copr.fedorainfracloud.org/coprs/xanderlent/intel-npu-highlevel/).